jameslittle230/jameslittle-dot-me-eleventy/content/pages/books.md

 - Thoughts Without a Thinker - Mark Epstein
 - How to Win Friends & Influence People - Dale Carnegie
 - How to be an Antiracist - Ibram X. Kendi
+- The Girl with the Dragon Tattoo - Stieg Larsson

 ## 2019